shireen215/supops/python2.1/README.md

   - EventBridge rules
   - CloudTrail (or access to confirm it exists)
 - Basic familiarity with the AWS Console (or AWS CLI if you prefer CLI steps).
-- (Optional) AWS CLI configured locally for testing.
+- AWS CLI configured locally for testing.(Optional)

 ---